liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-using-lcs.markdown

 ![Figure 4.15: The LCS server Overview lets you view and edit the basic information of a server registered with LCS.](../../images/lcs-server-overview.png)

 To view general information about your Liferay installation, click the *Details* button near the top of the screen.
-There are three tabs here: *Software*, *Java*, and *Hardware*.
+There are three tabs under Details:
+*Software*, *Java*, and *Hardware*.
 Each shows information, respectively, about your Liferay installation, Java installation, and hardware.
 This information is useful to the Liferay support team in the event that you need their assistance.

 ![Figure x: Clicking the Details button shows information about your Liferay installation's software and hardware.](../../images/lcs-server-details.png)

 LCS also lets you view your portal's property values.
 To do so, click the *Portal Properties* button near the top of the page.
-The portal properties and their values are shown in a searchable table.
+Your portal's properties and their values are shown in a searchable table.
 This gives you a convenient display for seeing exactly what your portal properties are set to.
 By checking only the *Show Default Values* checkbox, the table shows only the portal's default property values.
 By checking only the *Show Custom Values* checkbox, the table shows only the portal property values that differ from default.
 For example, if you change a property setting via a `portal-ext.properties` file, that setting then appears in the Portal Properties table when the *Show Custom Values* checkbox is checked.
+To show both default and custom property values, check both checkboxes.

 ![Figure x: With only the *Show Custom Values* checkbox checked, this table shows only the portal property values that differ from default.](../../images/lcs-server-portal-properties.png)